AhmedAdel-null/bashrc/README.md

-in this repo there is fav bashrc setting  and in destop/learn_git my notes to learn git to don't for git it
+In this repo there is fav bashrc setting  and in destop/learn_git my notes to learn git to don't forget it